oneclick/rubyinstaller2/README.md

 ## Known Issues

 - Avoid running this project in a PATH containing spaces.
+- Ruby on Windows is still using non UTF-8 default external encoding: Raised [as ruby bug](https://bugs.ruby-lang.org/issues/13488).
 - Also refer to [the issue list](https://github.com/larskanis/rubyinstaller2/issues).